tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/AttributionIQ.md

 In most cases, people think of measuring the influence of marketing touches on driving conversions when talking about attribution.
 Attribution IQ supports this use case very well, but it can also be used for many other use cases.
 For example, measuring the influence of web pages on driving calls.
 Let's start with the marketing use case.

 1. Create a new panel with a Freeform Table and title it “Attribution IQ”.
 Ensure your date range for POT1 is March 18-30, 2020.
-Drag the “Web Marketing Channel” dimension & drop it into the panel, then add in the “Sessions” & “Account Open” metrics:
+Drag the “Web Marketing Channel” dimension & drop it into the panel, then add in the “Sessions” & “New Accounts” metrics:

       <kbd><img src="./images/cja-attributioniq-createpanel1.png"  /></kbd>